 Since the company is a legal entity, it needs a physical person to represent it, with a power of attorney.
 Next, both of you must stipulate who will be the board of directors members and who will be the company’s representatives.
 Then, finally, you will need to establish the company’s object.
 But it would be best not to worry; this is all very generic, and we will draft everything for you.

-We can also make this easy for you.
+Our corporate law firm in Costa Rica, can make this easy for you.
+We can draft the paperwork so that you can start your business in Costa Rica quickly.
 If you can´t come down to sign personally, we can create a corporation for you.
 You will be named as the sole representative.
 You will have to accept this by email.
 Immediately after the corporation´s constitution, the founding shareholders will transfer their shares to you.
 This way, you end up owning the company without the hassle of having to fly down to Costa Rica.
 We can then send you the corporate law books and shares via courier.
 Alternatively, we can also keep them in my law office for safekeeping.

-Yes.
-As previously stated, the articles of incorporation, the formal act of the constitution, are done in front of me as a notary public.
+We take care of the registration for you.
+As previously stated, the articles of incorporation, the formal act of the constitution, are drafted by the notary public.
 This is done in my notary´s ledger, called a protocol.
 The protocol is the set of public documents I issue as a Notary Public during my entire career.
-When both of you sign the act of incorporation, the legal entity “is born,” I will then proceed t register the corporation in the Public Registry.
-First, you will need to pay some taxes.
+When both of you sign the act of incorporation, the legal entity “is born,” I will then proceed to register the corporation in the Costa Rica Corporate Registry.
+It´s essential to register the company correctly.
+To do so, first, you will need to pay some taxes.
+I will then take a certified copy of the articles of incorporation and get the company duly registered.
 Once registered, the Public Registry can provide certifications of the company.
 This certification is called a “personería.”
 It includes the corporate name, representatives, domicile, and the corporation´s identification number.

 Most certainly.
+Most people choose this type of company, when they start a business in Costa Rica.
 The Standard Corporation, or “Sociedad Anónima,” is widely used to incorporate.
+Most law firms in Costa Rica recommend it.
 I dare say it´s the most used legal entity in corporate law.
 This is the first type of corporation I can recommend.
 The S.A. is very similar to the standard corporations in the United States.
 It´s a good choice if you wish for many shareholders in the future.
 A good aspect it has is how shares are easily transmitted.
 You only have to endorse them.

 Creating the standard corporation in Costa Rica (Sociedad Anonima) requires at least two founding shareholders.
 Each of you receives common shares with voting rights.
 These votes are cast in every shareholder assembly that must occur at least once a year.
 The shareholder´s assembly is the most important organ of the corporation.